harinimani/COMP2042_CW_hcyhm1/README.md

 **2. Single Responsibility Principle**

   Single Responsibility Principle states that an object should only have one responsibility.
 Hence classes with multiple functionalities do not withhold to this principle.
-  Hence CrackController from BrickController class, PauseMenu from GameBoardView and LevelsModel from WallController, have all been made as a separate class to withhold the Single Responsibility Principle.
+  Hence CrackController from BrickController class, PauseMenuView from GameBoardView and LevelsModel from WallController, have all been made as a separate class to withhold the Single Responsibility Principle.

 **3. Open-Closed Principle**